✅ Updated January 2020

 Most common California road test mistakes revealed

 Ever wonder what the most common errors are for folks who are taking their behind-the-wheel road test in California?
-We’ve now helped over 1,000 people pass their road test and here’s what we’ve learned from the results.
+We’ve now helped tens of thousands of people pass their road test and here’s what we’ve learned from the results.
 Whatever you do, avoid these mistakes and you’ll substantially increase your odds of passing on the first attempt!

 California Road Test Mistakes, Number 5: